Joint Coverage Regions: Simultaneous Confidence and Prediction Sets: Introduction

 Our work on group invariance is related to a large literature on using such properties for statistical inference, both for testing and confidence regions \citep[e.g.,][etc]{eden1933validity,fisher1935design, lehmann1949theory,hoeffding1952large,dwass1957modified,hemerik2018exact,freedman1983nonstochastic, david2008beginnings,berry2014chronicle, hemerik2020permutation,dobriban2022consistency} For more general discussions of invariance in statistics see \cite{eaton1989group,wijsman1990invariant,giri1996group}.

-Conditional invariance can be useful in a variety of modern statistical problems different from ours, such as conditional randomization testing (CRT) \citep[e.g.,][]{candes2018panning,huang2020relaxing,katsevich2020power,liu2022fast}, conditional permutation tests \citep{berrett2020conditional} and knockoff approaches \citep[e.g.,][etc]{barber2015controlling}.
+Conditional invariance can be useful in a variety of methodologies for conditional independence testing under the model-X assumption, such as knockoff approaches \citep[e.g.,][]{candes2018panning,huang2020relaxing}, conditional randomization testing (CRT) \citep[e.g.,][]{candes2018panning,katsevich2020power,liu2022fast}, and conditional permutation tests \citep{berrett2020conditional}.
 Going beyond using conditional pivots, \cite{huang2020relaxing} consider conditional knockoffs, which require knowing the parametric distribution only up to a parametric model.

 There are also various works focusing on improving computational efficiency, such as split---or inductive---conformal prediction \citep{papadopoulos2002inductive}; and other approaches \citep{vovk2022algorithmic,lei2019fast,cherubin2021exact}. \cite{liu2022fast} develop distilled conditional randomization testing (d-CRT), which computes the main part of the test statistic only once, while the remaining part only requires negligible computation.
 Relatedly, we propose adequate sets, which contain information that can be re-used for multiple test datapoints.